material-motion/material-motion/dictionary.md

 The target squashes and stretches in the direction of its movement.

-Requires that the target have a position.
+Required target properties:

+- position

 ---